Mnemotechnician/floofstation/Content.Server/_Floof/NebulaComputing/VirtualCPU/Assembly/specification.md

 This is a specification for the NebulaASM assembly language.

 NebulaASM is a primitive assembly language.
-It does not feature advanced capabilities like multi-file processing, functions, structures, and other features modern assembly languages have.
+It does not feature advanced capabilities like multi-file processing, structures, and other features modern assembly languages have.

 # Syntax
 A NebulaASM program is a sequence of statements.